Do not let this Vogon read you his poetry.

 “We will taunt, we will curse, as well we see fit,

-with toil and trouble and all that other Shakespearean shit.”
+with toil and trouble and all that Shakespearean shit.”

-Their husbands did cower in a bleak silent hell,
+Their husbands did cower in a deep and dank well,

-for their wives weren’t just ugly, they’re mean as all hell.
+for their wives weren’t just ugly, they’re mean as hell.

 But for these poor ladies, all their efforts did fail.